novekm/amplify-with-terraform/DEPLOYMENT.md

 Review the [Step Function Workflow](resources/step-function/sample-step-function-workflow.png) for a visual aid.
 ![TCA architectural diagram](resources/step-function/sample-step-function-workflow.png)

 **NOTE:** *To optimize costs, there is an [S3 Lifecycle Rule](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lifecycle-mgmt.html) present on the **Landing Bucket**, and **Input Bucket**.
 By default, the rule will expire all objects in the buckets after 24 hours.
 The necessary data will still be retained however - the media file in the **App Storage Bucket** and the `JSON` data in the DynamoDB table.
 To modify this, you may disable or modify the lifecycle rules.
 They are accessible via [Terraform variables](https://www.terraform.io/language/values/variables).
 Additional costs may apply for removing these rules.
-For instructions, reference the [sample-module documentation](/terraform-deployment/modules/sample-module/README.md).* If you want to leverage Quicksight, you can modify the Step Function to also copy the `JSON` data from the **Output Bucket** to the optional **Quicksight Bucket**.
-However, the sample web application has native dashboarding support by leveraging [Cloudscape Design Components](https://cloudscape.design/), so this is not enabled by default.
+For instructions, reference the [sample-module documentation](/terraform-deployment/modules/sample-module/README.md).* The sample web application has native dashboarding support by leveraging [Cloudscape Design Components](https://cloudscape.design/).
 See a demo of an example of an example dashboard [here](https://cloudscape.design/examples/react/dashboard.html?).

-### AWS AppSync GraphQL API
+apps### AWS AppSync GraphQL API

 A pre-built AWS **AppSync GraphQL API** provides flexible querying for application integration.
 This GraphQL API is authorized using **Amazon Cognito User Pools** and comes with predefined **Admin** and **Standard** roles.
 These roles are attached to the respective **Cognito User Pool Groups**.
 Users added to these groups will be able to assume the attached IAM role.
 This GraphQL API is used for integration with the **AWS Amplify Sample Web Application**.